inukshukdeveloper/InukshukCompass/README.md

 ## Installing the Compass

-The compass is available as a Swift package.
+The compass is distributed as a binary framework in a Swift package.
 To install in Xcode, select File->Swift Packages->Add Package Dependency.

 ## Class Reference